Gurge44/EndlessHostRoles/README.md

 >
 > - Our repo is a continuation of TOHE
 > - TONX reference: Modify character limit for chat messages
+> - TONX reference: Modify and apply cool animations on Main Menu
 >
 ### :star: [TOH](https://github.com/tukasa0001/TownOfHost) :
 >